Sherlock Holmes: What Makes Him Such A Great Character?

 Perhaps the most apparent strength in Sherlock Holmes’ character is his ability to draw large conclusions from the smallest of observations.
 In modern society, we’ve become accustomed to not observing, and our busy minds often cause us to ignore important details.
 I often find even myself neglecting the most obvious of details, even if its glaring right in my face.
 But Holmes’ mind is so focused that he’s able to take in the tiniest details and gather sufficient information to help him close cases.

 As children, we all dreamed of being able to fly like Superman or fall from the skies like Batman, or swing from buildings like Spider-Man.
-But as an adult, all I want is the power of Holmesian Deduction (which by the way is now an official term, Google it!).
+But as an adult, all I want is the power of Holmesian Deduction.

 The reason Dr. Watson remains as Sherlock’s companion so long is because he’s fascinated by Sherlock’s intellect, and this often plays to Sherlock’s ego.